Listening to our local community and building a vision together

 After a whistle-stop tour through the preliminary 2016 draft Local Plan consultation findings, Head of Planning Policy, Tom Cardis, went through in more detail how two distinctive areas are progressing: Scrubs Lane and Victoria Road.
 The initial plans for early delivery in these two areas are focussed on how OPDC can form planning policy that will support and create thriving communities.

-We really enjoyed hosting these forums and there will be many more to come, with the Forums taking place every 6 months.
+We really enjoyed hosting these forums and there will be many more to come, with the Forums taking place twice a year.